From Attorney to Agent: Why I Chose an eXp Realty Career

 eXp charges agents for E&O insurance too, but it’s much less than what traditional brokerages charge and, most importantly, it’s not paid upfront before an agent makes a single dime.

 Instead, eXp agents pay just $60 per deal that they close to cover E&O charges.
-And that caps too.
-I know another cap!
-Don’t you love it!
-E&O insurance caps at $750 for the year, so eXp agents will never pay the $2200 that the traditional brokerages charge.
+And, that caps too.
+E&O insurance caps at $750 for the year so eXp agents will never pay the $2200 that the traditional brokerages charge.

-The last thing about fees that I want to mention is that eXp has much lower “smaller” fees across the board, and also, agents get a lot more value from the brokerage for those small fees than what was available from the large traditional brokerages.
+The last thing about fees that I want to mention is that eXp has much lower “smaller” fees too across the board compared to the traditional brokerages reviewed in this evaluation.

 Training for New Real Estate Agents

 The last thing I cared about in choosing a brokerage was the available training.
-No traditional brokerage came close to eXp’s training.
+Compared to the traditional brokerages I evaluated, eXp offered broader access to live and on-demand training without office attendance requirements.
 It starts with the over 50 hours of live training every week that is available at eXp Realty.
-Plus, eXp has four other modes of training with on-demand training in eXp University, new agent training with the Go Curriculum, and live training of KickStart and FastCap.
+Plus, eXp has four other modes of training with on-demand training in eXp University, new agent training with the Go Curriculum and live training of KickStart and FastCap.

-On top of that, the quality of the training is top-notch as it’s much of it is taught by currently producing top agents.
-It’s easy to access any training I want to attend, as they are all video calls.
-So, no trip to an office.
+On top of that, much of the training is delivered by currently producing agents.
+It’s easy to access any training I want to attend – as they are all video calls.
+So no trip into an office.

 Also, eXp publishes a list of what training is available in the upcoming week.
 That allows me to choose to attend meetings with topics that challenge me and skip ones I am confident about.

-All the traditional brokerages had a much less organized way of agent training, or they just told me to go to a seminar, one that would cost me over $2000 to learn.
-I preferred the free, cool online access that eXp offers.
+All the traditional brokerages had a much less organized way of agent training or they just told me to go to a seminar – one that would cost me over $2000 – to learn.
+Live and on-demand training at eXp Realty is included without additional cost.

 First lucky break?
-I even found out about eXp Realty’s sponsor structure.
-This isn’t some tired “team lead gets a cut” model like you see at traditional brokerages.
-Nope. eXp has a seven-layer sponsor support system.
+I even found out about eXp Realty’s sponsor structure. eXp has a seven-layer sponsor support system.
 (Yes, seven.
 Like real estate inception.)
-It was built to reward agents for helping others grow, not just for recruiting’s sake.
+It was built to reward agents for helping others grow—not simply to expand headcount.

 Second win?
 I learned early on that choosing your eXp sponsor is a one-shot deal.
 Once you name someone on your eXp application, that’s your person.
 No take-backs unless you leave the company for a year and come back.
 Yikes.
 So yeah, I took that part very seriously.

 Third stroke of genius (or maybe obsessive research)?
 I chose the Wolf Pack.
-Based on reviews, calls, and actual conversations with agents—not just shiny promo videos—I could tell they were different.
+Based on reviews, calls, and actual conversations with agents, not just shiny promo videos.
+I could tell they were different.
 They offer video courses, weekly live coaching, and most importantly, real community.
-This wasn’t just a team—it became my people.
+This wasn’t just a team; it became a professional community.

 And finally, let’s talk about the fourth jackpot: revenue share.
-I didn’t even dig into that too deeply before I joined, but it turns out eXp Realty isn’t just the best when it comes to passive income—it’s the only brokerage that lets agents get creative about it.
-You can build your own brand within the model, bring agents into your group, and provide them with your own custom value stack.
+I didn’t even dig into that too deeply before I joined, but eXp Realty’s revenue share structure allows agents to sponsor others, earn a share of production-based revenue, and build their own support organization within the model.
+You can build your own brand within the model, bring agents into your group, and provide them your own custom value stack.

-Bottom line: I chose eXp Realty, I chose the Wolf Pack, and I built Smart Agent Alliance—and the value we offer is more than anyone else.
-It’s no wonder eXp keeps topping Glassdoor’s best places to work, anonymous agent reviews, and smashing growth records.
-As someone who left law to build something bigger, I’ve found the kind of career support most agents only dream of.
-And now, I get to offer that same support to others.
-That’s what I call a solid return on research.
+Bottom line: I chose eXp Realty, I chose the Wolf Pack, and I built Smart Agent Allianceas a sponsor group within the eXp model.
+It’s no wonder eXp keeps topping Glassdoor’s best places to work, anonymous agent reviews, and continued growth in agent count.

 Frequently Asked Questions